MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

 Font Characteristics
 --------------------

-The other functions in ``LLVG_FONT_PAINTER_impl.h`` consist to retrieve some font characteristics according a text and a font size: string width, string height, baseline, etc.
+The other functions in ``LLVG_FONT_PAINTER_impl.h`` consist in retrieving some font characteristics according a text and a font size: string width, string height, baseline, etc.

 See `VectorFont <zzz_javadocurl_zzz/ej/microvg/VectorFont.html>`_ for more information.